-With about 20 wineries and vineyards across Butte County—from the small, family-owned Odyssey Vineyards in Chico and Durham’s Almendra Winery and Distillery to Oroville’s Purple Line Urban Winery and Bangor Ranch Vineyard and Winery in the southeast part of the county—there is no shortage of places to unwind for a glass or procure a favorite vintage for a special (or any!) occasion.
+With about 20 wineries and vineyards across Butte County—from the small, family-owned Odyssey Vineyards in Chico and Durham’s Almendra Winery and Distillery to Oroville’s Long Creek Winery and Bangor Ranch Vineyard and Winery in the southeast part of the county—there is no shortage of places to unwind for a glass or procure a favorite vintage for a special (or any!) occasion.

 Historically, a flourishing wine presence in Butte County seemed unlikely.
 Some of the area’s earlier pioneers unsuccessfully gave wine grape-growing a go: Leland Stanford, Peter Lassen, and even famed prohibitionist John Bidwell took a swing at producing wine grapes in the region.
 Whether it was due to choosing varietals that weren’t ideal for the climate or a lack of demand is hard to say, but for whatever reason, wine didn’t take root in Butte County for many years after those first attempts.